dskard/tew/README.md

-# testenv-web
+# testenvweb
-A Docker image with a collection of mainly web testing tool.
+A Docker image with a collection of web testing tool.